 - Operational aspects of the operation.

 The exam consists of a written test with questions on the various systems and their correlation.
 An oral test will follow.

-Aircraft board systems: Zones / Rooms / Doors; Engine systems; APU; Pneumatic system; Cabin air conditioning and pressurization system; Oxygen system; Fuel system; Hydraulic system; Flight controls; Landing gear; Anti-ice system and anti-fire system; Internal equipment; Water treatment.
+Aircraft board systems: Zones / Rooms / Doors; Engine systems; APU; Pneumatic system; Cabin air conditioning and pressurization system; Oxygen system; Fuel system; Hydraulic system; Flight controls; Landing gear adn brake system.
 Introduction to space systems

 All lecture notes shown during lessons will be made available in the digital version.